Driving Foundations: How to Indicate Correctly

 Legal requirements

 The law requires drivers to use their turn signals before turning, changing lanes, or performing certain manoeuvres.
 Failing to indicate can lead to traffic violations, fines, and even points on your driver's licence.
-Legal mandates underline the universal acknowledgment of the importance of turn signals in maintaining road safety.
+Legal mandates underline the universal acknowledgement of the importance of turn signals in maintaining road safety.

 Etiquette and road consideration